skeetio/learngraphql-lessons/1-basics/8-defining-mutations.md

 ---

-Now, we've a simple task for you.
+Now we've a simple task for you.
-Try to invoke following query.
+Try to invoke the following query.

 ~~~
 mutation insertFirstPost {